 University 101 Peer Instructor Position Description

-Commuter assistants provide educational and social programming for for students who are exempt from SLU’s residency requirement.
+Commuter assistants provide educational and social programming for students who are exempt from SLU’s residency requirement.
 Each mentor works directly with groups of approximately 60-80 freshmen, serving as a guide and mentor.
 CAs meet with students one-on-one, holding weekly office hours and answering questions.

 Applicants must be or have been a commuter student in the past and be available for